bedatadriven/renjin-website/_drafts/new-packages-renjin-org.md

-The upside is that a package once built for Renjin encapsulates all of its dependencies, and can be effortlessly used on any platform: Linux, Mac OS X, Windows, wherever there's a JVM available, and you'll never have to spend a sleepless night trying to get a fortran compiler to build on some random version of Solaris on your client's backoffice system so you can for the love of god please just get randomForest running!!
+The upside is that a package once built for Renjin encapsulates all of its dependencies, and can be effortlessly used on any platform: Linux, Mac OS X, Windows, wherever there's a JVM available, and you'll never have to spend a sleepless night trying to get a Fortran compiler to build on some random version of Solaris on your client's backoffice system so you can for the love of god please just get randomForest running!!